Zdragov/adaptive-brightness/README.md

 ## Description

-This program checks specific pixel RGB values on your screen, and adjusts the brightness of your display accordingly.
+This program checks specific pixel RGB values on your screen (currently 9 points within the center third of your screen), converts them to grayscale values, and adjusts the brightness of your display accordingly.
 Currently, it checks nine locations within the center third of your screen.
 This program has only been tested on Windows 10, so it may not work on other OS.

 ### Requirements